ibringfaith/be/README.md

 # BE
-This repository contains data from google spreadsheets on the amount of streams BE has on US daily Spotify.
+This repository contains data from google spreadsheets on the amount of streams the album BE has on US daily Spotify.

 ## Total streams as of 15 January 2022: 154,076,196